Graph Mixture Density Networks: Conclusions

 \section{Conclusions}

-With the Graph Mixture Density Network, we have introduced a new family of models that combine the benefits of Deep Graph Networks and Mixture Density Networks.
+With the Graph Mixture Density Networks, we have introduced a new family of models that combine the benefits of Deep Graph Networks and Mixture Density Networks.
 These models can solve challenging tasks where the input is a graph and the conditional output distribution is multimodal.
-In addition, the proper exploitation of node output distributions has provided the first insights into a novel technique that implicitly encodes structural information into node representations.
+In this respect, we have introduced a novel benchmark application for graph conditional density estimation founded on stochastic epidemiological simulations.
+The effectiveness of GMDM has also been demonstrated on real-world chemical regression tasks.
 We believe Graph Mixture Density Networks can play an important role in the approximation of structure-dependent phenomena that exhibit non-trivial conditional output distributions.